 Are you noticing a tiny little lump on your finger due to excess usage of a pen or pencil?
 You must know that it’s called writer’s bump on finger.
-That is not dangerous and causes a little pain, and looks weird?
+You may have experienced a bump on finger due to writing.
+That is not dangerous and causes a little pain, and looks weird.

 The writer’s callus is the dense formation of dead skin due to the constant friction of writing material like pens, crayons, or pencils.